Z_N-Invariant Subgroups of Semi-Simple Lie Groups

+We then pass to the corresponding compact Lie (sub)groups.
+Rather importantly, the $\ZZ_N$-invariant regular subgroups are necessarily of maximal rank and include $\rk(G)-\rk(\Tw{H}_I)$ abelian factors $U_1$, where $\Tw{H}_I$ is the semisimple factor of the $\ZZ_N$-invariant regular subgroup $H_I\subset G$.
+This fact renders the centralizer of the semisimple factor in each $\ZZ_N$-invariant subgroup equal to its center, and prevents a direct distinction between inequivalent embeddings of a subgroup; see Appendix~\ref{s:A} for details and a more precise and complete statement.
+The resulting list of maximal-rank regular subgroups of $E_8$ is given in Table~\ref{atsg}.

-Using the Dynkin Diagram technique or \textsl{Mathematica}, one can find all the regular subgroups of $G$ in general.
-Once we get all the subgroups of $E_8$, we calculated the number of positive root vectors for each subgroup and list them in column $p$.
+For this list of all maximal-rank regular subgroups of $E_8$, we calculate the number of positive root vectors for each subgroup and list them in column {\bf p} of Table~\ref{atsg}.
 The values of the other identifiers ($r$, $m$ and possibly $m_2,m_3,\dots$) turned out not to be necessary in most cases for our purposes\ft{The identifiers $r$ and $m$ are shown in Table~\ref{atsg} for completeness, and for the benefit of possible generalizations to $\ZZ_N$-actions where the supersymmetry condition is relaxed.
-The additional identifiers, $m_i$ in {\bfseries Step\,4}, are easily added.}: Before using them, we found the possible candidates which are $\ZZ_7$ invariant subgroups of $E_8$ through a procedure given in {\em\/Input/Output~(10)\/}.
+The additional identifiers, $m_i$ in {\bfseries Step\,4}, are easily added.}: Before using them, we found the possible candidates which are $\ZZ_7$-invariant subgroups of $E_8$ through a procedure given in {\em\/Input/Output~(\ref{z7roots})\/}.
 This greatly reduced the complexity of the codes in the next section and saves in the \textsl{Mathematica} evaluation time.